 # Configs

-> Manage reusable data across your tests
+> Manage reusable test variables and data across your tests

 <img width="700px" src="https://mintcdn.com/qatech/awtlj7WS6M855cNN/images/configs.png?fit=max&auto=format&n=awtlj7WS6M855cNN&q=85&s=ec237a8b018ecab247d692b95930178a" alt="Configs screenshot" data-path="images/configs.png" />